FNALLPC/MDS_CMSDAS/_episodes/04-analysis_strategy.md

 > ## Discussion 4.2
 >
 > Does the shape make sense to you?
 Why does signal has small values and background has larger values?
+Why does the background have peaks at around 6 and 12?
 The analysis requires clusters to have no hits in ME11 and ME12, does you agree with the selection?
 >
 {: .discussion}